theMiddleBlue/myLittlePuny/README.md

 > ASCII favored by DNS.
 It is specified in IETF Request for Comments 3492.

 ## Usage
 This script has 2 main arguments.
-The first argument is a capital letter from A to Z which is used to loops through a list of similar/compatible Unicode characters and convert it to IDN format using Punycode.
+The first argument is a capital letter from A to Z which is used to loops through a list of similar/compatible Unicode characters (from http://www.unicode.org/Public/UNIDATA/UnicodeData.txt) and convert it to IDN format using Punycode.
 The second argument is a "QNAME template" that has an underscore `_` instead of the character you want to check.
 For Example:

 ```bash